flowlayer

 Token priority: -token flagsession.token configauto-generated fl_<uuid>

-palette Color output — --no-color
+Color output — --no-color

 --no-color Disables ANSI color output.